firminApp/gozem/README.md

 ```

 Open http://127.0.0.1:3000 in your browser.

-You can test the endpoint directely with swagger
+You reach  a green page like gozem color's with the API swagger documentation ready to be tested

 ## Tests